sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-other-cloud.md

     key1: value1
 ```

-> ℹ️ Optionally, you can review the changes using one of [three mechanisms](#reviewing-changes) that can be used to assess the customizations made.
-This is not required, but may be useful the first time you deploy Sourcegraph, for peace of mind.
+> ℹ️ You can review the changes using one of the [three mechanisms](./helm#reviewing-changes) to assess the customizations made.
+This is not required, but may be useful the first time you deploy Sourcegraph.

+### Install the Sourcegraph Helm chart

-**2** – Install the chart
+Install the Sourcegraph Helm chart by running the following command:

 ```sh
 helm upgrade --install --values ./override.yaml --version 3.41.0 sourcegraph sourcegraph/sourcegraph
 ```

-It may take some time before your ingress is up and ready to proceed.
-Depending on how your Ingress Controller works, you may be able to check on its status and obtain the public address of your Ingress using:
+It will take some time for the your ingress to be fully ready.
+Depending on how your Ingress Controller is configured, you can use the following command to check on the status and obtain the load balancer IP address once available:

 ```sh
 kubectl describe ingress sourcegraph-frontend
 ```

+### Create a DNS Record

-**3** – You should create a DNS record for the `sourcegraph.company.com` domain that resolves to the Ingress public address.
+Once you have obtained the allocated address of your ingress, you should create a DNS A record for the `sourcegraph.company.com` domain that resolves to the Ingress public address.

-It is recommended to enable TLS and configure a certificate properly on your Ingress.
+It is recommended to enable TLS and configure a certificate on your Ingress.
 You can utilize managed certificate solutions provided by Cloud providers, or your own method.

-Alternatively, you may consider configuring [cert-manager with Let's Encrypt](https://cert-manager.io/docs/configuration/acme/) in your cluster and add the following override to Ingress.
+We recommend configuring [cert-manager with Let's Encrypt](https://cert-manager.io/docs/configuration/acme/) in your cluster.
+You can do this by adding the following override to your Ingress:

 ```yaml
 frontend: